Prebuildt/Prebuildts-Win11-Maintenance-Tool/README.md

 3. Folder structure matters.
 Moving anything out of the Cleanup or Final folders will break it.

-4. Some features around the windows store cleanup (wsreset.exe) may not work on windows 10, but everything else is compatible.

-5. chkdsk will run as a scan only and should schedule a repair automatically if errors are found.
+4. chkdsk will run as a scan only and should schedule a repair automatically if errors are found.
 If it doesn't please let me know.

 Process:
 SFC > DISM (Restore Health) > SFC Again > Clear Temp Files > Flush DNS > Drive Optimization (Trim/defrag) > DISM Component Cleanup (Update Leftovers) > Driver Store Cleanup > Windows Update Reset > Store, Icon & Thumbnail Cache Reset > Check Disk Health (chkdsk)